Jun 29, 2022

 The core WooCommerce plugin is powerful enough for small business owners.
 You can download plugins and extensions to expand functionality as your online store grows.
 These plugins cost from a few to a few hundred dollars per month.

 That said, you can only use free extensions and install a free SSL certificate.
-You can buy a WordPress hosting plan for a small business website like Hostinger’s Business WordPress plan for $6.99/month.
+You can buy a WordPress hosting plan for a small business website.
+At Hostinger, you can either get an eCommerce hosting or a WordPress for Business plan for ₹299/month.
 A domain name with the .com extension costs $9.99

 The rough minimal cost estimate of building an eCommerce website with WooCommerce will be around $16.98.